Chingpo-Lin/takeout-project/README.md

 given codes are ignored by .gitattributes file

-backend functionality is written by Chingpo Lin
+backend is written by Chingpo Lin

-frontend codes are provided by @itheima
+frontend codes are provided by @itheima.